hassanking772/Flutter-Starter-Pro/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📄 License
+## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Non-Commercial License - see the [LICENSE](LICENSE) file for details.

 ---

 <p align="center">
-  Made with ❤️ by <a href="https://github.com/YOURUSERNAME">Your Name</a>
+  Made with by <a href="https://github.com/YOURUSERNAME">Your Name</a>
 </p>

 <p align="center">
-  ⭐ Star this repo if you found it helpful!
+  Star this repo if you found it helpful!
 </p>